 There is a proper order of calling the commands in the MySQL database.
 However, if you call the client commands in the wrong order, you are left with this Out of Sync error.

 Any command that needs a command before it for execution will show this error if you skip its previous command.
 For example, mysql_use_result( ) is a command that needs to be put in between the commands that return data.
 If you skip this command, it will give you the out-of-sync error which is also one of the common errors in MySQL.

 Found the wrong password for user: ‘some_user@some_host’; ignoring user

 It mainly occurs due to the wrong password entered in any entry in the user table.
-If mysqld finds such an entry on its startup or when reloading the permission, you will be shown this error.
-The other reasons due to which this error can pop up are mentioned below.
+If MySQL finds such an entry on its startup or when reloading the permission, you will be shown this error.
+The other reasons why this error can pop up are mentioned below.